mikeycal/the-video-editors-render-script-for-blender/README.md

 ## Tested and Working:
 - Windows 10 (v1709)[Creators Update]
 - OSX 10.11
-- GNU/Linux (Ubuntu 16.04 LTS) (Arch Linux [tested 3/30/17])
+- GNU/Linux (Ubuntu 16.04 LTS),(Ubuntu 17.10)

 ## Untested, but should work:
 - Windows Vista, 7, 8 and all older versions of Windows 10
 - OSX 10.9+
-- Any modern GNU/Linux distribution supporting Bash Shell, FFmpeg 3.2+ and Blender 2.7+
+- Any modern GNU/Linux distribution supporting Bash Shell, FFmpeg 3.2+ (Avoid 3.3.4 and 3.4.0) and Blender 2.7+
 - Any OS that has access to Bash Shell, FFmpeg 3.2+ and Blender 2.7+
 - Windows XP should work, although, Blender support ended after version 2.76
 - OSX 10.6 to 10.8 should work when using http://www.ffmpegmac.net/ build. )